BY ALIYA BASHIR

-SONIPAT, HARYANA — Saroj Narwal gets emotional when she remembers her farming days.
+SONIPAT, India — Saroj Narwal gets emotional when she remembers her farming days.

 It was tough work.
 After finishing household chores in the morning, she would spend the whole day on her land, tending to crops along with her five sons.
 She says there were always tasks she could never quite get around to.